chingu-voyages/v48-tier2-team-16/README.md

 ## Our Team

-Everyone on your team should add their name along with a link to their GitHub & optionally their LinkedIn profiles below.
-Do this in Sprint #1 to validate your repo access and to practice PR'ing with your team *before* you start coding!

 - Valeriy Lysenko: [GitHub](https://github.com/Valeriusdev) / [LinkedIn](https://linkedin.com/in/valeriylysenko)
 - Andrew Brockmann: [GitHub](https://github.com/PongRVA) / [LinkedIn](https://linkedin.com/in/andybrockmann)
 - Laura Gieg: [GitHub](https://github.com/frosty8104) / [LinkedIn](https://www.linkedin.com/in/laura-gieg-web-designer-developer/)